Social Action

 |

-CBI’s Social Action Committee meets virtually on at 3:00 PM on the first Wednesday of each month. |
+CBI’s Social Action Committee meets virtually, generally on at 3:00 PM on the first Wednesday of each month.
+Our CBI calendar will have ongoing details. |

 We play an active role in the Interfaith Alliance on Poverty, which holds their meetings online at 12:00 PM on the first Thursday of each month (with the exception of an August summer recess). |